This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 - For that I heated a tablespoon of oil added cumin seeds and let them sizzled.

-- Then I added one dry red chilli in the tadka.
+- Then I added one dry red chilli to the tadka.

 - I immediately put off the flame after after the red chillies and waited for 30 seconds before adding a teaspoon of red chilli powder.